 VI.
 Sequence of Topics

-1. Film characteristics and basic problems of exposure
+1. Camera’s sensitivity to light and basic problems of exposure

 2. Theory of exposure control